frankctba/azurecms/README.md

 # azurecms
-AzureCMS is a cloud hosted application that allows the management of documents, products and user subscriptions
+AzureCMS is a cloud based application that allows the management of documents, products and user subscriptions